Graylog2/se-poc-docs/src/On Prem POC/installing graylog-server.md

 You will be prompted to input a password.
 This will set the password used by the default ‘admin’ user account.

+The code block below can be copy/pasted into a terminal.

 ```sh
 sudo cp /etc/graylog/server/server.conf server.conf.bak
 echo -n "Enter Password: " && tmppw=$(head -1 </dev/stdin | tr -d '\n' | sha256sum | cut -d" " -f1) && sudo sed -i "s/root_password_sha2 =.*/root_password_sha2 = $tmppw/g" /etc/graylog/server/server.conf